 Many pilots stop flying at some point.
 Family and work obligations, financial constraints, health issues—these are just a few of the reasons pilots may take a break from aviation.
 But many of these lapsed pilots are eager to fly again.
 You can help them get back in the air by hosting a Rusty Pilots seminar—at virtually no cost to you.

 AOPA research shows there are hundreds of thousands of inactive pilots—and most of them want to get back into the cockpit.
 By reaching out and inviting them to rejoin the aviation community, you can help these lapsed pilots get back into flying.

 Here’s what to expect as you prepare to hold a Rusty Pilots seminar:

 Next to nothing!
 All you have to provide is a facility to host a seminar, tables and chairs for participants, a screen and speakers for the presentation, and refreshments.

-Our AOPA instructors are CFIs and AGIs who have been hand-selected to present the material to your participants in a fun, engaging way that will encourage them to complete their flight review and get back in the air with your flight instructors.
+Our AOPA Foundation instructors are CFIs and AGIs who have been hand-selected to present the material to your participants in a fun, engaging way that will encourage them to complete their flight review and get back in the air with your flight instructors.
 Meet our seminar instructors.

-The presentation was designed to be completed in three hours, but we encourage you to spend some time before and after the seminar to get to know your attendees.
+The presentation was designed to be completed in three and a half hours, but we encourage you to spend some time before and after the seminar to get to know your attendees.

 Rusty Pilots was designed to address the major areas covered in the Flight Review.
 It's designed to follow a scenario-based approach of a typical VFR cross-country flight from pre-flight to landing.
 Major topic areas include: